Your Library Card

 Library Fees

-Items from the Library of Things are billed for overdue fees as specified on that page, and these items will be considered lost and replacement charges billed after 1 week.
-For all other items, replacement charges will be billed after items are 30 days overdue.
-For most items, a $5 processing fee is added to the replacement charge.
+For all other items, replacement charges are billed after 30 days overdue.
+Most items include a $5 processing fee in addition to the replacement charge.
 If you have lost or damaged an item, please notify library staff promptly so that we may work with you for the best resolution.

 Lost or destroyed library cards may be replaced for $1.25.
 Please bring your photo ID if you need to replace your library card.